gcperk/skmoose/README.md

 telemetry data, however this is dependent on outside sources.

 A vignette is provided as a guide for users.
-These include a detailed step by step of all function in the package resulting in a csv table with compiled results.
+These include a detailed step by step instruction of all functions in the package resulting in a csv table with compiled results.
 A test dataset is provided within the package to assist with understanding the process.

 ## Installation